-With one wrong turn down a dark road, the lives of two unsuspecting souls would forever be altered.
+With one wrong turn down a dark road where no moon shown, the lives of two unsuspecting souls would forever be altered.

 …Eating a fast food wrapper.